 Un agradecimiento especial a Orcas Island Community Foundation, Orcas Center, Orcas Video y Berto Gandara por su apoyo financiero, creativo y administrativo.

-Due to COVID-19 school closures, your children may be eligible for food assistance, called Pandemic EBT (P-EBT) Emergency School Meals Program.
+[UPDATE: DEADLINE HAS PASSED] Due to COVID-19 school closures, your children may be eligible for food assistance, called Pandemic EBT (P-EBT) Emergency School Meals Program.
 P-EBT provides families with funds to make up for the cost of meals while school was closed.
 This benefit is for Washington children in grades K-12 who apply for and receive free or reduced-price school meals.
 These benefits will be on an Electronic Benefits Transfer (EBT) card which is used like a debit card to buy groceries.
 Every eligible child may receive up to a maximum of $399 of P-EBT.
-The application will be open on June 28.
+The application deadline is August 31, 2020, so don't delay!
 More information can be found on our COVID-19 Support page, under 'Local Resources.'
 You may also refer to the P-EBT Flyer and Folleto P-EBT en español listed in our Downloads below.
 Go to: www.WashingtonConnection.org for program and application information.

 You have an opportunity to shape our economic future!
 The Orcas Island Community Foundation and the Community Emergency Response Advisory team are looking for 25 participants to engage in an 8-week virtual program that will focus on the economic vitality and future of Orcas Island.
 The pool of participants will be chosen to reflect the diverse populations and sectors of our community.
 As fellow Orcas Islanders and Resource Center clients, donors, affiliates and supporters, your experience is invaluable.
 We want your voice heard!
 Applications are due June 5th.
 For more information, click the link below.